History of military logistics: Antiquity

 The Romans constructed a network of roads to permit the rapid movement of wheeled vehicles.
 A road network was in existence in Italy as early as the third century BCE, and by the time of Diocletian the Roman Empire had 56,000 mi of roads.
 The Roman army had no specialised engineering units, and roads were normally built by local communities, but the army could and did construct roads, especially near the frontiers.
 Roads were not necessary for the movement of troops, since the soldiers and their pack animals could travel along unimproved dirt tracks, but roads were used by supply trains and a military mail system.
 The Chinese also built a road network, as did the Maurya Empire in India, the Persians in Asia Minor, and the Moche in South America.

 However, it was less expensive to ship a tonne of grain from Egypt to Rome by sea than to move it 50 mi by road.
 The Romans preferred to use sea travel when they could, but it was risky as ships could be lost in storms.
 In his treatise on The Art of Commanding Armies, Polybius recommended that a commander have a thorough knowledge of how far ships could travel by day and night, and the optimal time and seasons for sea travel.
-Most ships were small.
 Six months' supply of grain for an army of 40,000 would have weighed 6,320 tonnes, and could have been carried in 200 ships.
+In the second Persian invasion of Greece, Xerxes I was able to move a massive army by sea and provision it through depots stocked with food, water, and fodder.
+Alexander was supported by a fleet that supplied his army, but his crossing of the Gedrosian desert nearly came to grief because his fleet carrying food and water was delayed by onset of the southwest monsoon.